deusebio/datawarehousing-with-spark/docs/access_data.md

 ## Explore the data using DBBeaver

-DBeaver is an free to use DB manager client, able to connect to several type of database.
+DBeaver is a free to use DB manager client, able to connect to several type of database.

 ### Retrieve credentials